Engagement Ring Finger

 That being said, some women wear their engagement ring closest, while others wear one ring on the ring finger of each hand.
 Ultimately, how you wear your engagement and wedding ring is a matter of personal preference and style.

-David Alan is a New York City based custom fine jewelry atelier with an incredible reputation for capturing and translating your raw emotion and passion into a beautifully balanced, and distinctly unique design.
+David Alan is a New York City based fine jewelry atelier with an incredible reputation for capturing and translating your raw emotion and passion into a beautifully balanced, and distinctly unique design.
 Every part of your David Alan experience contributes to a jewel so personal, it becomes your signature, your talisman, and your future heirloom.
 Start your journey now.